16 to 19 education: funding allocations

 Allocations process 2017 to 2018 academic year

 As in previous years, we will base your funding allocation for 2017 to 2018 on your 2016 to 2017 lagged student numbers.
-The final allocation statements will include a breakdown of the calculation and detailed explanatory notes will be available to help you understand your allocation.
+Your allocation statement will include a breakdown of the calculation and explanatory notes will be available to help you understand your allocation.

 Table 1: Data sources for student numbers

-The provisional data sources we expect to use to calculate 2017 to 2018 funding allocations are detailed in the tables below and this will be confirmed in our annual funding letter.
+The provisional data sources we expect to use to calculate 2017 to 2018 funding allocations are detailed in the tables below:

 |Institution type||Method of determining number of students attracting funding|